Retford: Nonconformists

 The Pilgrim Fathers, a name commonly applied to early Separatist settlers of the Plymouth Colony in present-day Massachusetts originated from the villages of Babworth and Scrooby on the outskirts of Retford between 1586 and 1605.
-At the time they were known as 'Separatists' and only a few left Nottinghamshire, most stayed behind to try and reform the church from within.
-The Denmans were a prominent Retford family who were Nonconformists but chose to remain in Retford.
+At the time they were known as 'Separatists' and only a few left Nottinghamshire; most stayed to try and reform the church from within.
+An example of a prominent Retford family who were Nonconformists but chose to remain are the Denmans.